 Attention Deficit Hyperactivity Disorder is a common diagnosis amongst those struggling with addiction.
 The patterns of impulsivity, distractibility, and childhood development seem to play into the hands of alcoholism and drug abuse quite well (or poorly, depending on your point of view).
 ADHD involves a constellation of symptoms including inattentive and hyperactive subtypes.
 For the diagnosis, there must be 6 symptoms in a category present for at least the past 6 months.
 It is possible for a person to meet the diagnosis of ADHD – inattentive type, ADHD – hyperactive type, or ADHD – combined type.

-Treatment options may be lifelong as this can be a chronic condition.
-There is some data that childhood symptoms will improve simply based on the brain growing and the front part of the brain developing more, but we also have many adults with clinically significant ADHD.
-Of note, there is no such thing as adult-onset ADHD.
-ADHD is a brain-structure disease that has to be present from childhood years.
-If you are getting diagnosed with this as a ‘new’ condition, something is wrong with the analysis.
+Treatment options may be lifelong, as this can be a chronic condition.
+There is some data that childhood symptoms will improve simply based on the brain growing and the front part of the brain developing more.
+Patrick Fehling, MD, CeDAR Attending Psychiatrist, says, “We also have adults with clinically significant ADHD.
+However, there is no such thing as adult-onset ADHD.
+ADHD is a brain-structure disease that has been present in a person since childhood.
+If you are getting diagnosed with this as a ‘new’ condition, something is wrong with the analysis.”

 Medication management of ADHD is broken into stimulant approaches and non-stimulant approaches.
 The stimulant meds are further subdivided into amphetamine and methylphenidate products (Adderall and Ritalin, respectively).
 Of the stimulants, there are long and short-acting versions of each form.
 For instance, Vyvanse is a long-acting amphetamine product and Concerta is a long-acting methylphenidate product.